Skip to Content

 Whether you’ve been injured or need help navigating a disability claim, we're here to assist.
 Reach out today to speak with a dedicated attorney who understands your case.

-Determining Liability in Motorcycle Accidents
+How Is Liability Determined in Motorcycle Accidents?

 While Kentucky is a “no-fault” state for car insurance, meaning your own insurance covers your injuries regardless of fault, this does not apply to motorcycles.
 Motorcyclists can pursue claims against other parties without the restrictions of the no-fault system.